 Strengthening Texas’ Healthcare Safety Net

-Educate on, and advocate for, policies that enhance hospital funding, expand access to quality care, and support a stronger, more efficient healthcare system across Texas.
+TEHP seeks to preserve the state and local side of the federal Medicaid partnership while educating on, and advocating for, policies that enhance hospital funding, expand access to quality care, and support a stronger, more efficient healthcare system across Texas.

 Who We Are